Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Local Transformation for Entanglement Simplification

-As described with constructive techniques in Section~\ref{app:transformation}, the local operators designed to consolidate the entanglement of the $(d \times d)_{\rm mixed}$ field regions are informed by the partially transposed (PT) symplectic eigensystem.
-This is the eigensystem in which additivity is enjoyed by the quantum logarithmic negativity~\cite{Horodecki:1996nc,Vidal:2002zz,Simon:2000zz,Plenio:2005cwa}, which bounds the distillable entanglement by probing the deviation of a quantum state from physicality upon local application of the transposition positive map (see Section~\ref{app:gaussianframework} for further discussion).
-It has been observed~\cite{Klco:2020rga,Klco:2021biu} that the number of PT symplectic eigenvalues contributing to the logarithmic negativity, $n_-$, decreases rapidly with the spatial separation between the regions.
-At large separation near the entanglement sphere boundary where latticized regions become separable~\cite{Klco:2021biu} and negativity vanishes~\cite{Audenaert:2002xfl,2004PhRvA..70e2329B,kofler2006entanglement,Marcovitch:2008sxc,Calabrese:2009ez,Calabrese:2012ew,Calabrese:2012nk,MohammadiMozaffar:2017nri,Coser_2017,Klco:2019yrb,DiGiulio:2019cxv,Klco:2021biu}, the negativity is characterized by a single ground state mode.
-At large distances outside the slightly smaller entanglement sphere of $(d-1 \times d-1)_{\rm mixed}$ vacuum regions, the distillable entanglement of this single mode becomes maximally delocalized into genuine $(d \times d)$-body entanglement, in which all smaller subsets of modes are separable~\cite{Klco:2021biu}.
-At reduced field separations, or towards the field continuum, the localized negativity contributions in the PT basis gains exponential tails, subsequently associated with genuine $(k \times k)$-body entanglement between the field regions for $\ell \leq k \leq d$, with $\ell$ a lattice-separation-dependent constant that becomes equal to one at zero separation.
-These features of the PT basis are shown in Fig.~\ref{fig:corestructure} for a representative system of pixelated regions of the vacuum.
+As described with constructive techniques in the following, the local operators designed to consolidate the entanglement of the $(d \times d)_{\rm mixed}$ field regions are informed by the PT symplectic eigensystem.
+It has been observed~\cite{Klco:2020rga,Klco:2021biu} that the number of PT symplectic eigenvalues contributing to the logarithmic negativity, $n_-$, decreases rapidly with the spatial separation between vacuum regions, $\tilde{r}$.
+At large separation between the $\tilde{r}$ boundaries where the $(d \times d)$ and $(d-1 \times d-1)$ vacuum regions become separable~\cite{Audenaert:2002xfl,2004PhRvA..70e2329B,kofler2006entanglement,Marcovitch:2008sxc,Calabrese:2009ez,Calabrese:2012ew,Calabrese:2012nk,MohammadiMozaffar:2017nri,Coser_2017,Klco:2019yrb,DiGiulio:2019cxv,Klco:2021biu}, the logarithmic negativity is characterized by a single PT symplectic eigenvector (e.g., single point for $\tilde{r} = 400$ with eigenvalue index of $1$ in Fig.~\ref{fig:corestructure}) that is entirely delocalized across the modes within each region, i.e., all smaller subsets of these modes are separable~\cite{Klco:2021biu}.
+At reduced field separations, the negativity in the PT basis has multiple contributions with an exponential hierarchy, subsequently associated with $(k \times k)$-body entanglement between the field regions for $\ell \leq k \leq d$, with $\ell$ an $\tilde{r}$-dependent constant that becomes equal to one at $\tilde{r}=0$.
+These features of the PT basis are shown in Fig.~\ref{fig:corestructure} for a representative system of pixelated vacuum regions.